hkamran80/articles/markdown/articles/cloudflare-remote-access-home-assistant.md

 Cloudflare Access is part of Cloudflare's Zero Trust offering.
 It is designed to secure apps by placing an identity portal in front.
 To configure it, go to the Zero Trust dashboard, then Access > Applications.
 Ensure you have configured an identity provider in Settings > Authentication first.
-Click "Add an application", then select the "Self-hosted" option.
+Click "Add an application," then select the "Self-hosted" option.
 Choose an application name, and be aware that this will be visible to those who visit the public URL.
 I set mine to "Home Assistant".
 After that, configure the domain and subdomain and make sure they match the ones you configured